Redoudou/redoudou.github.io/aboutme.md

 ---
 # Hello, I am Redwan

-- Based in Brooklyn, NY, I work for [ChainSafe System](https://chainsafe.io/), the leading **Crypto and Blockchain** research and development firm.
-I **lead the Developer Tooling Program** and a team of 4 senior project managers.
-Among many things, we manage the **Web3.js library, with about 2M downloads per month.**
+- French with algerian roots, I am based in Brooklyn, NY, and I work for [ChainSafe System](https://chainsafe.io/), the leading research and development firm in the fields of Cryptography and Blockchain.
+I oversee the **Developer Tooling Program** and a team of four senior project managers.
+Our responsibilities include managing the Web3.js library, which has an average of 2M downloads per month.

-- I have more than 16 years of program management experience in start-up and large organization from Investment Banking to Hospitality, with a focus on Blockchain / Web3 cross-functional teams and global operations for the last 4 years.
+- I have over 16 years of experience in program management in both start-up and large organizations, including in investment banking, aerospace and defense, and hospitality.
+Since 2019, I have focused on **blockchain and Web3 cross-functional teams and global operations**.

+## A little more about me
+- I'm really interested in how technology and social impact intersect, and I think the new paradigms created by blockchain could change the way we work together as humans.
+I'm a big fan of Michel Bauwens (P2P Foundation) and Marcel Mauss work.
+Especially [The Common Economy](https://wiki.p2pfoundation.net/Introduction_to_Commons_Economics) and [The gift] (https://files.libcom.org/files/Mauss%20-%20The%20Gift.pdf).
+- I am a partner in my sister [Restaurant in France](https://ausanschichi.bzh/) since 2020 and nurture strong ties with the hospitality industry in NYC.
+In my spare time, when I am not attending conferences or traveling, I mentor young french professionals in their [Web3 journey](https://app.myjobglasses.com)

+- Some of my conferences [POAP](https://app.poap.xyz/scan/numnum.eth)

-## Career
+## Journey
-- 2008> 2016 Project and Program management for Aerospace and Investment Bank.
-Mostly doing application integration for large international projects.
+- 2008> 2016 Project and program management for aerospace and investment banks.
+I integrated applications for large international projects.
 - In 2017, I bought my first Bitcoins out of curiosity.
 - In 2019, I fell in love with Blockchain through the Blockchain for Social Impact Coalition in NYC and especially [Timocah Tillemann](https://www.youtube.com/watch?v=9mFA8PsKnHg)
 - In 2020, I founded [Lease On The Block](http://leaseontheblock.care/en/) Non-Profit using smart contracts to increase trust in the affordable housing market in NYC.